olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 **Please note that GPFS is purged.
 Using /ccs/proj/ is recommended**

 Let us look at an example with creating a custom environment that has Tensorflow.

+At the end of this example you will have a "tensorflowenv" notebook visible in the JuptyerLab "Launcher" page.

 Example: Creating a Conda environment for Tensorflow